Horseshoe Curve (Pennsylvania): Trackside attractions

 The Railroaders Memorial Museum in Altoona manages a visitor center next to the curve.
 The 6800 sqft center has historical artifacts and memorabilia relating to the curve and a raised-relief map of the Altoona–Johnstown area.
 Access to the curve is by a 288 ft funicular or a 194-step stairway.
 The funicular is single-tracked, with the cars passing each other halfway up the slope; the cars are painted to resemble Pennsylvania Railroad passenger cars.
 A former "watchman's shanty" is in the park.

 Horseshoe Curve is popular with railfans; watchers can sometimes see three trains passing at once.
 In August 2012, the former Nickel Plate Road (NKP) steam locomotive No. 765 traversed Horseshoe Curve: the first steam locomotive to do so since 1977, while deadheading to and from Harrisburg as part of Norfolk Southern's 21st Century Steam program.
-NKP 765 returned to the curve in May 2013 with public excursion trains from Lewistown to Gallitzin.
+No. 765 returned to the curve in May 2013 with public excursion trains from Lewistown to Gallitzin.